 While inflatable hot tubs are thought to not last long, a few precautions can be taken to increase its durability.
 We can make sure the life of the inflatable pool can be extended with a few steps.
 Limited use can preserve your hot tub longer.
 Using pre-heated water from a utility sink or some other source to fill it up lessens the burden of the heating system of the hot tub.
 All these tiny steps taken can extend the shelf life of your hot tub for sure.
 This way can alleviate the breakdown of your inflatable jacuzzi by a few more weeks.

 So, getting caught up in the trend does seem attractive, but an average inflatable hot tub can last you 3 years or may even extend up to another year with careful usage.
 If you invest in a better hot tub with good warranty and service, you can get the most out of your inflatable hot tub.
 So, conducting prior research is a must, and investing nicely in a certified inflatable hot tub may get you value for money.
 Be sure to check the reviews and ratings of a brand before making a purchase.

 The concept of portable, inflatable hot tubs are very attractive.
-People who cannot get a whole pool or hot tub installed due to space scarcity can get the same experience by buying an inflatable, portable hot tub.
+People who cannot get a whole pool or Ottawa hot tubs installed due to space scarcity can get the same experience by buying an inflatable, portable hot tub.
 This is quite an economical option to consider too.